 If you fail the PIP test, you are issued only a class 3 medical certificate

 There are some limitations on your license if you fail the PIP test.
-You will be issued only a class 3 medical certificate, which limits you to flying aircraft that have only basic instruments, i.e., no electronic “glass” cockpits.
+You will get only a class 3 medical certificate.
+It lets you fly only aircraft with basic instruments, i.e., no electronic “glass” cockpits.
 This means that:

-- You cannot fly into IMC or over water above a specified distance from shore, whichever is greater.
-That distance varies among countries; in the U.S., it’s about 50 miles from shoreline to be considered out into open water rather than over land or populated areas like cities and towns.
+• You cannot fly into IMC or over water above a specified distance from shore, whichever is greater.
+The distance varies among countries.
+In the U.S., it’s about 50 miles from shore to be considered open water.
+This is rather than over land or cities and towns.

 The FAA regulates the requirements for color vision for each type of pilot’s license.